boobesh2912/TribeFrotis/adulttemplates.md

 * Make people feel “this looks fun”
 * Push them to try a session

+* POSITIONING : GET FIT BY PLAYING - EVERY CONTENT WE DO SHOUDL REVOLEVE AROUDN THIS BRAND MESSAGE
 ---

 ## Core Content Strategy (Adult Page)